KlaraElmegaard/SocialGraphs_HP/index.markdown

 {% include Communities-in-Harry-Potter-fandom-universe.html%}

 Many nodes, many edges, but funny to surf around!
+Can you find Harry Potter now?
+That is harder!

 Let's dig a bit deeper into these communities, and the distributions of characters in each community.

 <img src="images/com_dist.png" alt="hi" class="inline"/>